The-Alpha-Project/Alpha-Core-Keira3/README.md

 ### Dependencies

-**Note:** these are the dependencies if you want to run Keira3 in development mode.
-If you just want to use Keira3, download it from the [releases page](https://github.com/azerothcore/Keira3/releases).
+**Note:** these are the dependencies if you want to run Alpha Core Keira3 in development mode.
+If you just want to use Keira3, download it from the [releases page](https://github.com/geo-tp/Alpha-Core-Keira3/releases/).

 You need to first install [node](https://nodejs.org) in order to have `npm` available in your system.